miskahalfiyyah/ProcessMining-EventLogs/README.md

 # EventLogs
-event logs from application kitchen set and interior
+dataset from application kitchen set and interior

 -thesis